ge-high-assurance/RACK/RACK-Ontology/cli/README.md

                         Assign logger severity level
 ```

-The *base-url* overrides a localhost installation of RACK in a Box.

-The *triple-store* URL argument overrides the default RACK in a Box triple-store URL.
+The *BASE_URL* argument overrides the default URL used to find the
+locally running RACK-in-a-Box instance; it allows the rack program to
+contact a remote RACK-in-a-Box instance instead.

-The *data-graph* URL argument overrides the data-set identifier specified in the configuration file.
+The *TRIPLE_STORE* URL argument overrides the default URL used to find
+the RACK-in-a-Box's triple-store.

 ## Configuration file format

-The import configuration files are YAML files that specify the target *data-graph*
+The import configuration files are YAML files that specify the target
-and *ingestion-steps*.
+*data-graph* and *ingestion-steps*.

 *data-graph* is a graph identifier URL.
-This URL allows multiple datasets to be stored
+This URL allows multiple
-in the same triple store.
+datasets to be stored in the same triple store.

 *ingestion-steps* is a list of pairs of *nodegroup id* and *CSV path*.